 If Cannot Correlate (17) is returned, the test set cannot demodulate the signal from the mobile station (UE).
 Make sure the uplink scrambling code from the mobile station matches the UL Scrambling setting on the test set (see "CALL:UPLink").

-If Uncalibrated Due to Temperature (19) is returned, the temperature in the test set has changed by ± 10° C or more since the last calibration and should be calibrated again.
-See "Measurement calibration" on page 221.
+If Uncalibrated Due to Temperature (19) is returned, the temperature in the test set has changed by \pm 10° C or more since the last calibration and should be calibrated again.
+See "Measurement Calibration Indicator values" on page 105.